LostShadowGD/vcd-man/README.md

 > [!TIP]
 > When it asks for your macOS version, type the number in `[]` next to your version, not the version itself.

+## Known Issues
+- In the PyQt5 version (legacy), the `Create VideoCD of File` button is not blue until you click off the window and back on.
+This is not an issue in the PyQt6 version (main).